Transpithecus: Description

 This animal may have been vaguely similar to a marmot, and could reach approximately 50 centimeters in length.
 It shared several similarities with rodents, but wasn't closely related to them.
 Transpithecus was related to Notopithecus, but was differentiated from the latter genus by several characteristics of its teeth.
 Its upper molars were characterized by a quadrangular shape and an internal fold, separating a smaller anterior lobe from the posterior lobe, and had a small enamel relief in the middle of their crowns.
 The premolars and upper molars were devoid of mesial cingulum.
 There was also a small descending process on the maxilla, more or less at the height of the mesial margin of the second upper molar.

+Transpithecus had its mandibular and maxillary deciduous molars replaced with permanent premolars in a direction from posterior to anterior, in contrast to most other notoungulates.

 Classification

 Transpithecus obtentus was first described in 1901 by Florentino Ameghino, based on fossil remains found in Middle Eocene terrains from Argentina.
 Other fossils, initially described as different genera (Antepithecus, Acoelodus, Patriarchippus) were later attributed to the type species of Transpithecus.